lakshya4568/Weather_App/README.md

 * Set bounds, fonts and alignment for this component.
 * Font method -> **new** Font(name, style(font), size)-> Font class
 * add the component

+#### Add More GUI Components

+Add Components such as Humidity identifier and Wind-speed using JLabel class of swing library and set their font and bounds.

+##